bdfoster/stella-dms/docs/scopes/README.md

 ```
 <RESOURCE_TYPE>:<ACTION_CLASS>[:<RESOURCE_ID>]
 ```
-For example, an account that is given a `user:create` scope can create `user` resource types in the system through the User API.
+For example, an account that is given a `user:read` scope can read `user` resource types in the system through the User API.
 However, an account that is given a `user:read:bdfoster` scope can only get the information of a particular `user` (in this case, the user with an ID of `bdfoster`).
+If an account has both `user:read` and `user:read:bdfoster` scopes, the less-restrictive scope prevails (i.e.: `user:read`), meaning that the account can read any `user` account's data.

-All API endpoints are associated with a particular scope, and resource types will never take a plural form.
+All API endpoints are associated with a particular scope.
 Scopes which map to an endpoint containing `:id` will respect the optional resource identifier (`RESOURCE_ID`, the third section in the scope).

+A wildcard (`*`) can also be used to define a scope encompassing *all* action classes.

 ### Resource Types
 #### `user`
 Representation of an account that is mappable to a human.
+Associated with the

 ##### Action Classes
 |Name|Endpoints|